 Shaojun Zhang is an assistant professor of finance at the Ohio State University, Fisher School of Business.
 Professor Zhang's primary research fields are asset pricing, international finance, and climate finance.
-She is interested in issues related to expected return, macroeconomic risk, tail risk, and climate change.
+She is interested in issues related to expected return, macroeconomic risk, climate return, and tail risk.
 She is an advisory editorial board member of Journal of Portfolio Management.
 She earned a bachelor's degree in economics from Peking University and a PhD in finance from New York University's Stern School of Business.
 Before joining OSU, Zhang was an assistant professor of finance at the University of Hong Kong.
 Zhang also worked as a portfolio manager at China Investment Corporation and Vanguard.
 She teaches investments at Fisher.

 The housing cycle is a strong in-sample and out-of-sample predictor for currency returns.
 An analytical model with time-varying housing demand, productivity, and volatility can explain the predictability.